GriffithUniLibrary/digital-tools-modular/content/2-discovery-surveys.md

 {% endcapture %}
 {% include modal.html button="Why are these tools recommended?" color="info" title="Why use LimeSurvey and REDCap" text=whysurveys %}

-{% capture whysurveys %}
+{% capture whichsurvey %}
 This is a simple comparison of the key features of LimeSurvey and REDCap.
 If you're not sure which one you should use, the best thing to do is [discuss it with us](https://intranet.secure.griffith.edu.au/library/forms/help).

 {% include figure.html img="survey-comparison.png" alt="Comparison chart" caption="Feature comparison between LimeSurvey and REDCap" width="100%" %}
 {% endcapture %}

-{% include modal.html button="Help me to choose one" color="primary" title="Which survey tool should I use?" text=whysurveys %}
+{% include modal.html button="Help me to choose one" color="primary" title="Which survey tool should I use?" text=whichsurvey %}

 ### Alternative options